cfpb/sbl-project/features/features.md

 - Instructions on how to request changes to their user profile details

 #### Questions
-1. In what ways is the **Request changes to user profile** different from the **Create user profile** screen?
+1. In what ways is the **Request changes to user profile** different from the **Complete user profile** screen?
+The **Complete user profile** screen, is optimized for first-time users, and acting as more of a gate to insure the user is fully configured prior to entering the rest of the system.
+The **Request changes to user profile** should be used to check what user profile details we have on file and request any changes.
+A user will first see the details that we have on file and then be able to fill out a form to make changes.
+Changes will go to SBL help for processing.

-### List of associated financial institutions (we should review this as a team)
+#### List of associated financial institutions (this list shows up on the user profile page)

 #### User stories
 1. As a filer, I would like to see list of all my associated institutions.
 1. As a filer, I would like to select an institution from the list to view its **Financial institution details**.

-#### Questions
-1. What details should be in this list?
-    1. Name, LEI
-    1. Status: Active, Deactivated
-    1. Filing status for SBL and HMDA for the current filing season.
-    1. User association status?
-Only when waiting for approval?
+<br></br>

-### View financial institution profile (we should review this as a team)
+### Financial institution details (we should review this as a team)

 #### User stories
 1. As a filer, I would like to view my financial institution data as the CFPB understands it.